Lincoln County, Georgia: Demographics

-Of the 3,281 households, 28.5% had children under the age of 18 living with them, 50.3% were married couples living together, 14.2% had a female householder with no husband present, 31.4% were non-families, and 27.6% of all households were made up of individuals.
-The average household size was 2.42 and the average family size was 2.94.
-The median age was 45.0 years.

-The median income for a household in the county was $36,399 and the median income for a family was $43,872.
-Males had a median income of $38,200 versus $24,577 for females.
-The per capita income for the county was $19,627.
-About 23.2% of families and 26.3% of the population were below the poverty line, including 41.2% of those under age 18 and 28.5% of those age 65 or over.

-2020 census

-As of the 2020 United States Census, there were 7,690 people, 3,475 households, and 2,142 families residing in the county.
+As of the 2020 United States census, there were 7,690 people, 3,475 households, and 2,142 families residing in the county.

 Recreation and historical sites

 Since the creation of Clarks Hill Lake, recreation has contributed to Lincoln County's growth.
-It is a main destination for tourists, providing fishing, boating, and other water sport opportunities for visitors and nearby residents.
+It is a main destination for tourists, providing fishing, boating, and other water sports opportunities for visitors and nearby residents.

 Toward the eastern part of Lincoln County, just before the South Carolina line, is Elijah Clarke State Park.
 This park is roughly 447 acre.
 In May of every year, Elijah Clarke holds a bluegrass festival which has become a major attraction in the last 20 years.
 Several well-known bluegrass musicians play at this event each year, including Lincoln County natives, The Lewis Family.
 Also held annually at Elijah Clarke is an Arts and Crafts Festival and a Log Cabin Christmas.

 There are many historic places to visit in Lincoln County.
 They include: